Recognition

 University Teaching Award

-In Spring 2020, I received the University Teaching Award for my role as head teaching assistant in Introduction to American Politics taught by Professor Paul Frymer.
+As a graduate teaching assistant at Princeton University in Spring 2020, I received the University Teaching Award for my role as head teaching assistant in Introduction to American Politics taught by Professor Paul Frymer.
 I received this award during the start of the COVID pandemic—the class actually switched from in-person to remote midway through our semester.
 I maintained the same pedagogy and emphasis on participation and I found that my students were hungry for the sort of community and academic discourse they no longer had due to the pandemic.

 Introduction to Data Analysis in R (Undergraduate)